Judiciary of Russia: Advocates

 An advocate can not be an individual entrepreneur, government official, municipal official, notary, judge, elected official.
 An advocate can not work under an employment (labour) contract, with the exception of scientific and teaching activities.
 An advocate may combine his status with the status of a patent attorney, a trustee in bankruptcy.
 An advocate may be a shareholder/owner of business juridical persons and a member of voluntary associations and political parties.
 Russian advocate may have a status of advocate (attorney, barrister, solicitor) in foreign jurisdiction, subject to above conditions.

 Russian law provides for voluntary and involuntary suspension of advocate's status.
-Voluntary suspension for a term of 1 to 10 years occurs when an Advocate files relevant application to the advocate's chamber.
+Voluntary suspension for a term of 1 to 10 years occurs when an Advocate files relevant application to the advocates' chamber.
 Involuntary suspension is applicable in cases of serious illness, election to an elected position in federal, regional or local authorities, military conscription, declaration of absence made by the court decision.
 An Advocate can not carry out advocate's activity during suspension, otherwise he may be deprived of the right to be an Advocate.
 After the end of the suspension, advocate's status should be resumed without any additional conditions.
 Also Russian law provides for voluntary and involuntary termination of advocate's status.
-Voluntary termination of the status occurs when an Advocate files relevant application to the advocate's chamber.
-Involuntary termination of the status is applicable in cases of death, declaration of no having legal capacity or having limited legal capacity made by the court decision, conviction for intentional crime made by the court decision, violations of the federal law regulating advocate's activity or advocate's code of conduct found by advocate's chamber.
+Voluntary termination of the status occurs when an Advocate files relevant application to the advocates' chamber.
+Involuntary termination of the status is applicable in cases of death, declaration of no having legal capacity or having limited legal capacity made by the court decision, conviction for intentional crime made by the court decision, violations of the federal law regulating advocate's activity or advocate's code of conduct found by advocates' chamber.
 The latter two cases incur lifetime prohibition on being an Advocate.
 In other cases, ex-Advocate can go back to being an Advocate on general grounds through a passing the qualification exam, on condition that the reasons for termination of advocate's status have ceased to exist.